General Educational Development: Passing the GED testing battery

-Possible scores on an individual test within the GED battery range from a minimum of 100 to a maximum of 200.
+Possible scores on each test (4) within the GED battery range from a minimum of 100 to a maximum of 200.
 A score of 200 on an individual test puts the student in the top 1% of graduating high school seniors.
 ACE issues recommendations for what constitutes a minimum passing score for any given sub-test (currently 145) and for the test as a whole (currently 580—i.e., an average of 145 per test across all four sub-tests).
-Although most GED-issuing jurisdictions (for the most part, Boards of Education of U.S. states) adopt these minimum standards as their own, a jurisdiction may establish higher standards for issuance of the certificate if it chooses.
-Many jurisdictions award honors-level equivalency diplomas to students meeting certain criteria higher than those for a standard diploma in a given jurisdiction.
+Although most GED-issuing jurisdictions (for the most part, Boards of Education of U.S. states) adopt these minimum standards as their own, a jurisdiction may choose to establish higher standards for issuance of the certificate.
+Many jurisdictions award honors-level equivalency diplomas to students who meet certain criteria higher than those for a standard diploma in a given jurisdiction.
 Some districts hold graduation ceremonies for GED tests passers and/or award scholarships to the highest scorers.
+The GED test pass rate for all takers is almost 60%.